banlyslash/windsurf-playbook/docs/stuff-you-should-know.md

     ],
     correctAnswer: 1,
     explanation: "Cascade's memory fades over time, making early context blur.
 It's recommended to ask Cascade to explain relevant content to verify its understanding before making intensive changes."
   },
   {
+    question: "What happens when you switch models in Cascade?",
+    options: [
+      "The new model inherits all context perfectly", "Nothing changes, it's seamless",
+      "You may lose context as the new model starts fresh without full history", "The previous model continues running in the background" ],
+    correctAnswer: 2,
+    explanation: "Switching models can cause context loss.
+The new model won't inherit the full conversation history or context, so you may need to restate key information."
+  },
+  {
     question: "How can you export a conversation with Cascade?",